ANNOUNCEMENTS

 Princeton Trolley Tour

-Historical tour of Princeton on Sunday, December 14, 2025
+Historical tour of Princeton This Sunday, December 14, 2025

 2:00pm- Meet at church to carpool